Prime Minister Modi congratulates Netanyahu on victory in national elections in Israel - ExBulletin

 Prime Minister Modi congratulates Netanyahu on victory in national elections in Israel

-New Delhi [India]Nov.
-4 (ANI): Prime Minister Narendra Modi on Thursday congratulated Benjamin Netanyahu on his victory in the Israeli national elections and said he looked forward to working together to strengthen the Indo-Israeli strategic partnership.
+New Delhi: Prime Minister Narendra Modi on Thursday congratulated Benjamin Netanyahu on his victory in Israel’s national elections and said he looked forward to working together to strengthen the Indo-Israeli strategic partnership.

 “Mazel Tov my friend @netanyahu for your electoral success.
 I look forward to continuing our joint efforts to deepen the India-Israel strategic partnership,” Prime Minister Modi tweeted.